 Connecting to Country (Year 7–VCE)

-Connecting to Country is designed to give students a greater understanding and respect for the local Koolin culture.
-Students visit Long Island, where indigenous plant habitat has been returned and understand the significance of Waa (the raven) and Birrarung (Yarra River).
-Experiences include making and using ochre paint and string making.
+Connecting to Country is designed to give students a greater understanding and respect for Aboriginal culture, particularly of the local Koolin.
+Experiences include making and using ochre paint, string making and a hands-on exploration of tools.
 The emphasis is on diversity and examining sustainable land practices used by Aboriginal people.

 Sustainable Gardening (Suitable for VCAL students)

 The basic skills of sustainable gardening practice are taught during this hands-on program exploring water conservation, organic gardening methods, composting and worm farming.
 Students will consider ideas for designing and developing their own gardens by exploring the landscapes of Melbourne Gardens.